 The Waitomo News is the result of a merger in 1980 between Te Kuiti’s King Country Chronicle (established in 1906) and the Otorohanga Times (established in 1912).
 Both papers were owned and managed by the Craig family.

-In 2002, the paper was bought by the Spring family and is now part of a privately-owned group of newspapers that includes the Whakatane Beacon, Eastern Bay Life (eastern Bay of Plenty) and Opotiki News.
+In 2002, the paper was bought by the Spring family and is now part of a privately-owned group of newspapers that includes The Beacon (Whakatane), Eastern Bay Life (eastern Bay of Plenty) and Opotiki News.

 We’re award-winning – including best all round community newspaper awards in our class – plus the many we’ve had over the years as a team and individually.